Sejmou/anwesenheiten-manager/README.md

 Then, navigate to `localhost:3000/register` to create a user with a name, email and password of your choice.
 The credentials will be stored in the database (passwords are encrypted/hashed using `bcrypt`, so they should be quite safe, even if the database were compromised).

+After registering, you should be logged in and see the main page.
+All other users that try to register will need an invitation link.
+To generate those, you can click on 'Invites'.

 ## How actual deployment on a self-hosted server could work

 Here I keep track of what I found out about how to do an actual production deployment.